 If you’re in safety or EHS, you may have heard of risk management.

 But maybe you don’t, and maybe you’ve wondered.
 If so, this post is for you.
 We’ll explain what risk management is and how risk management and safety are related.

 Let’s start by defining some terms.
-ISO 31000, the international standard about risk management, includes the following definitions:
+ISO Guide 73:2009 includes the following definitions:

 - Risk–the effect of uncertainty on objectives